edthomas93/CV/README.md

 I believe that a productive team is one that can maintain the ability to work through the highs and the lows.

-For my second group project (creating a Facebook clone), we decided that the purpose of the 2 weeks was to learn and to try to use new technologies.
+For my second group project at Makers (creating a Facebook clone), we decided that the purpose of the 2 weeks was to learn and to try to use new technologies.
 Morale fluctuated as we underestimated how difficult it would be to wrestle with these tech stacks.
-Running daily standups and retros, I ensured that our group kept our eyes on the objective we set when we started — our moods always better coming out of them than going in as we could reflect on how much we had after particularly slow days.
+Running daily standups and retros, I ensured that our group kept our eyes on the objective we set when we started — our moods always improved coming out of them as we could see our progress even after particularly slow days.
 I believe this helped us to keep focus of what we wanted out of the project whilst maintaining good group cohesion.

 #### Communication & Adaptability

-Communication has been a key skill required to succeed at Makers as there is a focus on pair programming there, allowing the students to discuss ideas and learn from one another.
+Communication has been a key skill required to succeed at Makers as there is a focus on pair programming, encouraging collaboration.
 Previously, when I was working as a client support agent, I was frequently on the phone to customers, and when I was volunteering in Cambodia I had to break down cultural and language barriers to convey my ideas.

 - When working in Cambodia I would ensure everyone engaged in conversations so I could see everyone had a solid understanding of the tasks at hand.
 - I ran team meetings where I showed enthusiasm to keep the team engaged, leading to active discussions and maintaining focus in the heat.